narc0tiq/qqsearch/README.md

     http://twitter.com/notch

-The demo site at http://narc.ro/demos/qqsearch/ has a few examples of URL mappings that the author has found useful, and if you look for the patterns, you can make your own.
-And by hosting QQSearch on an Internet-facing machine (though not an insecure one!), you can have the same bookmarks and search shortcuts from any computer connected to the Internet -- and aggregate the search history from all of them in one place!
+Finally, by hosting QQSearch on an Internet-facing machine (though not an insecure one!), you can have the same bookmarks and search shortcuts from any computer connected to the Internet -- and aggregate the search history from all of them in one place!